kianpu34593/asebasic/README.md

         ```
         * After running the script, you should get the following output:
             * Optimized bulk material with converged calculator settings saved in a database called "bulk.db" in final_database/ directory.
             * A result report with convergence process generated in the material/bulk/ directory.
-For instance, Cu_mp-30/bulk/ directory.
             * Intermediate files during the convergence process all saved in pre-generated directory.
-For instance, Cu_mp-30/bulk/eos_fit directory.
             ```bash
             Cu_mp-30/
             └── bulk